nanoporetech/pipeline-structural-variation/README.md

 $ tar xvzf pipeline-structural-variation.tar.gz
 # Change to directory
 $ cd pipeline-structural-variation-*
-# To test if the installation worked run
+# To test if the installation was successful
 $ snakemake --use-conda -p all
 ```

-When ran for the first time snakemake will automatically set up the required conda environment and install all necessary tools.
-Depending on hardware and connection speed this might take up to 10-20 min.
+When run for the first time snakemake will automatically set up the required conda environment and install all necessary tools.
+Depending on hardware and connection speed this might take 10-20 min.

 ### Input